weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

  * **Section 5, Preliminaries** -- This section covers usage and information about data size restrictions.
-The most pertinent parts are those defining what a semiblock is (which, as it turns out, is simply a 64-bit word) and Table 1 that provides limits on the size of the input and outputs.
+The most pertinent parts are those defining what a semiblock is (which, as it turns out, is simply a 64-bit word when used in conjunction with AES, and a 32-bit word when used in conjunction with TDEA) and Table 1 that provides limits on the size of the input and outputs.

  * **Section 6, Specifications of KW and KWP** -- This section specifies the two families of algorithms `KW` and `KWP`.
 This